Skip to content

 • CLI UX Improvements: Added a --all flag to scion stop for bulk agent termination, introduced Hub auth verification with version reporting, and enhanced scion look with better visual padding and borders.

-• Web UI & Real-time Updates: Launched a new β€œCreate Agent” UI, optimized frontend performance by moving to explicit component imports, and enabled real-time grove list updates via Server-Sent Events (SSE).
+• Web UI & Real-time Updates: Launched a new β€œCreate Agent” UI, optimized frontend performance by moving to explicit component imports, and enabled real-time project list updates via Server-Sent Events (SSE).

 • Provisioning Robustness: Improved cleanup of provisioning agents during failed or cancelled environment gathering sessions to prevent stale container accumulation.